-Kama Cicero, the dynamic owner and founder of Stars of Boston, stumbled upon the world of mid-term rentals serendipitously.
+Kama Cicero (opens in new tab), the dynamic owner and founder of Stars of Boston (opens in new tab), stumbled upon the world of mid-term rentals serendipitously.
 What began as a casual endeavor soon transformed into a passionate venture as she recognized the potential of the market and the difference her services could make in the lives of her clients.
 Her company, Stars of Boston, aptly named as an acronym for "Short Term Apartment Rental Solutions," has now become a go-to source for those seeking quality mid-term rental solutions in the Boston area.

 The Allure of One-Bedroom and Studio Apartments